Samsung/tizen-docs/docs/application/tizen-studio-0/setup/hardware-accelerated-execution-manager.md

 # Hardware Accelerated Execution Manager

+This page explains how to install HAXM on your [Windows&reg;](#on_Windows) and [macOS&reg;](#on_MacOS).

 The Intel Hardware Accelerated Execution Manager (Intel&reg; HAXM) is a hardware-assisted virtualization engine (hypervisor) that uses Intel Virtualization Technology (VT) to speed-up Tizen application emulation on Windows and macOS host machines.
 In combination with Tizen x86 emulator images and the [Tizen Studio](../index.md), Intel&reg; HAXM speed-ups the Tizen emulation on Intel-VT-enabled systems.

-This topic describes how to install the HAXM on your [Windows](#on_Windows) or [macOS](#on_MacOS) development system.

-Hardware requirements:
+Following are the hardware requirements:

 - Intel processor with support for VT-x, EM64T, and Execute Disable Bit
-- At least 1 GB of available memory (2 GB or more is preferred)
+- Minimum 1 GB of available memory (2 GB or more is preferred)

-> **Important**
+> [!NOTE]
-> Intel&reg; HAXM can only be used on systems with an Intel processor which supports the Intel VT.
+> Intel&reg; HAXM can only be used on the systems with an Intel processor that supports the Intel VT.

 <a name="on_Windows"></a>
 ## Installing Intel&reg; HAXM on Windows

 Supported Windows versions: 10/8.1/8/7 (32/64-bit), Vista (32/64-bit), XP SP2 or higher (32-bit only)

-**HAXM is automatically installed as part of Tizen Studio**.
-If you want to install the HAXM separately, visit [http://download.tizen.org/sdk/haxm/7.0.0/win/](http://download.tizen.org/sdk/haxm/7.0.0/win/IntelHAXM_7.0.0.exe) and download the Windows installer package.
+HAXM is automatically installed as part of Tizen Studio installation.
+To install HAXM separately, see [http://download.tizen.org/sdk/haxm/7.0.0/win/](http://download.tizen.org/sdk/haxm/7.0.0/win/IntelHAXM_7.0.0.exe) and download the Windows installer package.

 **Table: Windows installer package**